Reference

 Your facades must use

-in order to work with the npm modules, otherwise you will need some additional configuration, as explained here.
+@JSImportin order to work with the npm modules, otherwise you will need some additional configuration, as explained here.

-files that are in your classpath and in the jsSourceDirectories
+Last but not least, the .js files that are in your classpath and in the jsSourceDirectories are automatically

-copied to the working directory of the node
+copied to the working directory of the node command.
+This means that you can also @JSImport these modules from

 your Scala facades (you can see an example